KDE/digikam-doc/setup_application/miscs_settings.rst

     Progress Dialog under Windows to Get the new Version Available Online

-When the download is complete, a checksum is computed to be sure that files is not corrupted.
+When the download is complete, a checksum is computed to be sure that the files were not corrupted.
 If all is fine, a new dialog appears as below.

 .. figure:: images/setup_update_install.webp
     :alt: